 Form No.67 shall also be furnished in a case where the carry backward of loss of the current year results in refund of foreign tax for which credit has been claimed in any earlier previous year or years.

-The Finance Act, 2015 by insertion of clause (ha) in section 295 of the Act empowered CBDT to frame rules regarding ‘procedure for granting relief or deduction of any foreign tax paid against the Indian tax payable’.
+Section section 295 clause (ha) covered rules regarding ‘procedure for granting relief or deduction of any foreign tax paid against the Indian tax payable’.
 However, CBDT while framing such rules in Rule 128 has extended its brief and has acted outside the authority conferred to it by the Act.

 The authority conferred to CBDT was restricted to framing procedural rules for grant of foreign tax credit.
 However, CBDT has provided entire substantive law regarding grant of foreign tax credit.
 An illustration of this is found in sub-rule 5 of the Rules which puts a cap of maximum FTC that could be claimed.
 The vires of such provisions if tested through judicial scrutiny may lead to reading down of such substantive provisions.